M&M Food Market: Charity BBQ Day and Corporate Sponsorship

 Charity BBQ Day was M&M Food Market's biggest charity event.
 It was held annually on the Saturday before Mother’s Day.
 Charity BBQ Day supported the CCFC, the Crohn's and Colitis Foundation of Canada, by raising funds for research through the sale of hamburgers and hot dogs for a minimum donation.

 Charity BBQ Day first started in 1989, when the founder of M&M, Mac Voisin, wanted to give back to the community.
 He decided to support the CCFC, to help raise funds and support research into inflammatory bowel disease (IBD).
-IBD has "no know cause or cure," and "Canada has among the highest reported prevalence of IBD in the world."
+IBD has "no known cause or cure," and "Canada has among the highest reported prevalence of IBD in the world."
 In 25 years, M&M Food Market has raised more than $24.3 million for medical research dedicated to finding a cure for IBD.

 M&M Food Market holds other fundraising events through the year to support the CCFC, such as regional golf tournaments, the sale of Charity BBQ Day Penguins, Blossoms and Coupon Books, and by "sponsoring the Gutsy Walk and providing support in the form of BBQs in many event locations across the country."

 M&M Food Market was also a long time sponsor of the Canadian Junior Curling Championships and was a "full sub-sponsor to the CCA's Season of Champions."
 During the Season of Champions, M&M held a contest where the grand prize was a trip to see the next year's World Juniors.
 Viewers would see a secret word displayed on the television which they then could enter on M&M's website.

 Awards and recognition

 M&M Food Market have won numerous awards over the years, such as a Gold Frankie Award from the Canadian Franchise Association for excellence in advertising: Internet/Website Design in 2008.
-In 2013, M&M Food Market successfully re-qualified for the 7th consecutive year (Platinum) as one of Canada’s 50 Best Managed Companies sponsored by Deloitte, CIBC Commercial Banking, National Post, and Queen’s School of Business.
+In 2013, M&M Food Market successfully re-qualified for the 7th consecutive year (Platinum) as one of Canada's 50 Best Managed Companies sponsored by Deloitte, CIBC Commercial Banking, National Post, and Queen’s School of Business.
 M&M Food Market has also twice held the world record for longest sausage: first in 1983 and again in May 1995 with a 46.3 km sausage produced in conjunction with Schneider Foods.